chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

 Critical Path 2:
 - PCB integration and assembly.
 Our second critical path is printing and integrating our PCB into our mechatronic system.
-We have a prototype mechatronic system, but a successful outcome requires the PCB, so we are working diligently to order it as soon as possible, with enough time remaining to re-order if necessary.
+We have a prototype mechatronic system, but a successful project outcome requires incorporating a custom PCB, so we are working diligently to order the PCB as soon as possible.
+That should give us enough time to re-order if necessary.

 = Budget Estimate
 // What is your current budget estimate?